hashicorp/terraform-foundational-policies-library/README.md

 ↥ [back to top](#table-of-contents)

-Before you start adopting some of the policies within this library it is recommended that you do the following:
+Before you start adopting some of the policies within this library, it is recommended that you do the following:

 1. [Install](https://docs.hashicorp.com/sentinel/intro/getting-started/install/) the Sentinel CLI.
 The CLI is an excellent tool for familiarizing yourself with the internals of Sentinel and allows you to `apply` and `test` policies outside of the Terraform platform.
 You can find more information related to the Sentinel CLI in the [Enforce Policy with Sentinel](https://learn.hashicorp.com/terraform?track=sentinel#sentinel) learning track.